28.13: Regulation of the Cell Cycle by Protein Kinases

 The model shows that CDK2 has structural features shown in all the kinases we have studied previously:

-• the C-helix (residues 45 – 55, purple), which contains a conserved Glu.
-It forms an interaction with and helps position a key Lys in the active, which facilitates ATP binding and transition state stabilization;
+- the C-helix (residues 45 – 55, purple) contains a conserved Glu.
+It forms an interaction with and helps position a key lysine in the active site, which facilitates ATP binding and transition state stabilization;

-• activation loop (residues 145– 172, red), which contains T160 (sticks, CPK colors, labeled) that becomes phosphorylated on activation by yet another kinase called CDK-activation kinase (CAK).
-When T160 is phosphorylated, the kinase binds to cyclin A. The loop starts and ends with the conserved residue DFG and APE, respectively.
+- activation loop (residues 145– 172, red), which contains T160 (sticks, CPK colors, labeled) that becomes phosphorylated on activation by yet another kinase called CDK-activation kinase (CAK).
+When T160 is phosphorylated, the kinase binds to cyclin A. The loop starts and ends with the conserved residues DFG and APE, respectively.

 CDK2–cyclin A activation

-The binding of cyclin A to CDK2 activates it through the repositioning of the C-helix and the activation loop.
-When CDK2 is phosphorylated and bound to cyclin A, there is a large shift in the C-helix allowing the interaction of the C-helix Glu with the active site Lys.
+Cyclin A's binding to CDK2 activates it through the repositioning of the C-helix and the activation loop.
+When CDK2 is phosphorylated and bound to cyclin A, there is a large shift in the C-helix, allowing the interaction of the C-helix Glu with the active site Lys.

 First, let's look at the structure of cyclins.
-Each cyclin has a unique sequence and structural features that allow them to interact with specific CDKs and associated proteins.
-However they all have a conserved "cyclin box" structure containing about 100 amino acids.
+Each cyclin has a unique sequence and structural features that allow it to interact with specific CDKs and associated proteins.
+However, they all have a conserved "cyclin box" structure containing about 100 amino acids.

 Figure \(\PageIndex{5}\) shows an interactive iCn3D model of bovine cyclin A (1VIN).

-Cyclin A has two linked cyclin box folds, each containing around 100 amino acids and comprised of five helices.
-They interact with the more disordered parts of unphosphorylated CDK2, which result in some low levels of activity.
-Cyclin binding causes a large movement of the C-helix enabling the Glu -- Lys interaction.
+Cyclin A has two linked cyclin box folds, each containing around 100 amino acids and five helices.
+They interact with the more disordered regions of unphosphorylated CDK2, resulting in low activity levels.
+Cyclin binding causes a large movement of the C-helix, enabling the Glu-Lys interaction.
 Phosphorylation of T160 leads to the repositioning of the activation loop.

 Figure \(\PageIndex{6}\) shows an interactive iCn3D model of Phosphorylated cyclin-dependent kinase 2 bound to cyclin A (1JST)